mediafly/extensions-documentation/interactives.md

             }
         </script>

+3. (Optional) Create a button that the user taps to bring up the Second Screen Options dialog.
+This button in the Interactive would mimic the button in the native app that allows the user to switch between iOS, Mirroring, and Second Screen.
+When tapped, the Interactive should invoke:

+		mflyCommands.showSecondScreenOptions();

-3. (Optional) The app can be notified when the user flips second-screen mode on or off.
+4. (Optional) The app can be notified when the user flips second-screen mode on or off.
 When the user changes to/from second-screen mode, the app will call mflySecondScreenAvailable(bool), where bool is true or false.
 Apps can react to this call to render a button to invoke the Second Screen Options dialog.

 *Example:*<br>